Uzair: Historical analysis

+The Shorter Jewish Encyclopedia says that the saying of Uzair son of God, may be an oral tradition of the Jews of Yemen and linked to the Book of Second Esdras.
+Hirschberg suggested that some Yemenite Jews called Ezra the son of God because they believed that Ezra was the Messiah.

 Alternative readings of the name

+While most scholars tend to view "Uzayr" through an Arabic lens, Holger Zellentin identifies a potential pun in Hebrew: "Eliezer" (Elohei Avi) could function as a name-based pun (Elohai Avi, meaning "God is my father").
+Jews employed this wordplay in texts such as Moed Qatan and Tanhuma Makat.
+Thus, it is highly plausible that "Uzayr" derives from a diminutive form of the name Eliezer.

 Some scholars proposed emendations of the received spelling of the name, عزير.
-Paul Casanova and Steven M. Wasserstrom read the name as ‘Uzayl (عزيل), a variant of Asael (Enoch 6:8) or ‘Azazel (Leviticus 16:8), who is identified in the Jewish Haggada as the leader of the fallen angels called "sons of God" in Genesis 6:2.
+Paul Casanova and Steven M. Wasserstrom read the name as ‘Uzayl (عزيل), a variant of Asael (Enoch 6:8) or ‘Azazel (Leviticus 16:8), who is identified as the leader of the fallen angels called "sons of God" in Genesis 6:2.
 J. Finkel instead reads the name as ‘Azīz (عزيز, potentate), connecting it to the phrase "thou art my son" in Psalms 2:7.

-Viviane Comerro, Professor in Islamic literature at INALCO, considers the possibility of Quranic Uzair not being Ezra but Azariah instead, relying on Ibn Qutaybah, and identifying a confusion committed by Muslim exegetes.
+Viviane Comerro considers the possibility of Quranic Uzair not being Ezra but Azariah instead, relying on Ibn Qutaybah, and identifying a confusion committed by Muslim exegetes.
 She declares : "There is, from Muslim traditionalists, a confusion between two distinct characters, Ezra ['Azrà] et Azariah ['Azarya(h)](...)
 Thus, it is possible that the quranic vocable Uzayr could find its origin in Azariah's one."